Content

 Published 04/20/2021

-Guys who understand the effects of DHT on hair may spend a lot of time searching for the best DHT blockers, products, and even foods that block DHT production.
+Guys who personally understand the effects of DHT on hair may spend a lot of time searching for the best DHT blockers, products, and even natural DHT blocking foods.

-What foods block DHT, and how do they do it?
-The answer is a little complicated, but many foods have shown promise in helping your body better regulate DHT hormone levels.
+What foods block DHT production, and how do they do it?
+The answer is a little complicated, but many foods have shown promise in helping your body better regulate DHT hormone levels and, potentially, achieve healthier hair.

 It’s safe to say there’s a pretty strong connection between DHT and hair loss — if you have excess DHT or are very sensitive to this hormone, it can cause baldness.

-If you’re looking to combat hair loss, current research on DHT-blocking foods may be a good starting point.
-Below, we’ve listed potentially DHT-blocking foods that may slow down or stop the effects of male pattern baldness.
+If you’re looking for more information about how to combat hair loss, current research on DHT-blocking foods may be an interesting place to start.
+Below, we’ve listed foods that may help lower DHT naturally, potentially helping to slow down or stop the effects of male pattern baldness.

 They include: